openvinotoolkit/openvino_notebooks/supplementary_materials/qwen2/README.md

   where the model is located.
 * `--precision` - model precision: fp16, int8 or int4.
 * `--output` - the path where the converted model is saved.
-* `--modelscope` - if to download model from Model Scope.
+* `--modelscope` - if downloading the model from Model Scope.

 ## 3. Run streaming chatbot